 Android 8.0 includes support for picture-in-picture (PIP) on Android handheld devices.
 PIP allows users to resize an app with an ongoing activity, such as a video, into a small window.
 For more information, see Picture-in-Picture on Android handsets.

 Multi-window lets multiple apps simultaneously display on users' device screens.
-Android 8.0 improves the default mode, split-screen, by compressing the top pane and resizing the launcher if a user taps Home after entering split-screen.
+Android 8.0 improves the default mode, split-screen, by compressing the top pan and resizing the launcher if a user taps Home after entering split-screen.
 For more information, see Better Split-Screen Interactions.

 A new API in Android 8.0 allows application developers to add shortcuts and widgets from inside the app instead of relying on the widget tray.
 The older method of adding shortcuts by sending a broadcast has been deprecated for security reasons.
 For more information, see Implementing Add Widgets/Shortcuts.

-Downloading and Building
+Downloading and building